Sand tiger shark: Competition for food with humans

 In Argentina, the prey items of sand tigers largely coincided with important commercial fisheries targets.
 Humans affect sand tiger food availability and the sharks, in turn, compete with humans for food that, in turn, has already been heavily exploited by the fisheries industry.
 The same applies to the bottom-living sea catfish (Galeichthys feliceps), a fisheries resource off the South African coast.

 Effects of scuba divers

-Sand tiger sharks are often the targets of scuba divers who wish to observe or photograph these animals.
 A study near Sydney in Australia found that the behaviour of the sharks is affected by the proximity of scuba divers.
 Diver activity affects the aggregation, swimming and respiratory behaviour of sharks, but only at short time scales.
 The group size of scuba divers was less important in affecting sand tiger behaviour than the distance within which they approached the sharks.
 Divers approaching to within 3 m of sharks affected their behaviour but after the divers had retreated, the sharks resumed normal behaviour.
 Other studies indicate sand tiger sharks can be indifferent to divers.
 Scuba divers are normally compliant with Australian shark-diving regulations.